Articles: The ‘Gang of Five’ and the SI Revolution P. J. Mohr, B. N. Taylor, and D. B. Newell,

-2. May we print our the wallet cards for every student?
+2. May we print wallet cards for every student?
+(PDF)

-3. Given the magnet constant involves pi, one might imagine that it is non-terminating, non-repeating.
+3. Given the magnetic constant involves pi, one might imagine that it is non-terminating, non-repeating.
 Is that true of all numbers where pi is involved within the very definition?

 RE: Extraordinary paper – CODATA recommended values of the fundamental physical constants: 2010 (PDF) Peter J. Mohr, Barry N. Taylor, and David B. Newell, Rev. Mod.
 Phys.
 84, 1527 – Published 13 November 2012